hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 facilitate changes in the standard, and answer questions about the standards.
 To contact the BPI WG-5 or to get involved, email them at hpxml@homeperformance.org.

-Data Standards and the DOE's Building Energy Data Exchange Specification (BEDES)
+Data Standards and the U.S. DOE's Building Energy Data Exchange Specification (BEDES)
 ********************************************************************************

 The BPI data standards were developed to serve the single family residential